warybyte/html_bgtool/README.md

 The idea is simple: Use a dynamic webpage your desktop background instead of a static image.

-Obviously most desktop UI managers allow for static image backgrounds and not URLs, so I set my manager to point to a specific image which is dynamically over-written every 'x' seconds by what ammounts to a screenshot of a status page.
+Obviously most desktop UI managers allow for static image backgrounds and not URLs, so I set my manager to point to a specific image which is dynamically over-written every 'x' seconds by a snapshot of my status webpage.
 I run this process as a service when my system boots to make my background a dynamic HUD (heads up display) of my system and whatever else I want to monitor.

 To start, you'll need to install the 'imgkit' library in your Python environment...as well as have a Python environment.
 It's a nifty wrapper for wkhtmltopdf which I installed using Pip.